-Ronald Zweig: How He Came to Hold the Chair in Israeli Studies at NYU
+Ronald Zweig: How He Came to Hold the Chair in Israeli Studies at NYUHistorians in the News

 ...
 While Columbia has attracted international attention in the last several months for allegations by Jewish and Israeli students that they were intimidated by several Middle East studies professors, N.Y.U. with rather less limelight hired Professor [Ronald] Zweig to hold a newly endowed chair in Israel studies....